Turkey launches military operation in northern Syria

 We must always have the backs of our allies, if we expect them to have our back.
 The Kurds were instrumental in our successful fight against ISIS in Syria.
 Leaving them to die is a big mistake. #TurkeyIsNotOurFriend

-The Turkish government claims that by withdrawing its troops, the US has handed over leadership of the military campaign against ISIS (Islamic State of Iraq and Syria) in the region to Ankara, reports The Guardian.
+The Turkish government claims that by withdrawing its troops, the US has handed over leadership of the military campaign against ISIS (Islamic State of Iraq and Syria) in the region to Ankara.

-Reinforcements and armoured vehicles were dispatched by the Turkish army on its side of the border with Syria on Monday and Tuesday, reports L’Echo.
+Reinforcements and armoured vehicles were dispatched by the Turkish army on its side of the border with Syria on Monday and Tuesday.